GorgonMeducer/PLOOC/README.md

         })];
     } byte_queue_t;

-In order to make it work, we have to make sure the class source codes don't include their own interface header file. you can even do this...if you are serious about the content
+To make this work, you must ensure that the class source code does not include its own interface header file.
+You can even go further if you're serious about the content:

-	//! the masked structure: the class byte_queue_t in header file typedef struct byte_queue_t {
+    //!
+The masked structure: the class byte_queue_t in the header file typedef struct byte_queue_t {
         uint8_t chMask [sizeof(struct {
             uint32_t        : 32;
             uint16_t        : 16;
             uint16_t        : 16;
             uint16_t        : 16;
             uint16_t        : 16;
         })];
     } byte_queue_t;

-> NOTE: Aforementioned code pieces are only used to show the underlying scheme but are not practical, as you can see, the alignment of the original structure is missing when creating the mask array.
-To solve the problem, you have to extract the alignment information via \_\_alignof\_\_() operator and set the mask array alignment attribute accordingly using \_\_attribute\_\_((aligned())).
+> NOTE: The above code snippets are provided to illustrate the underlying scheme but are not practical, as the original structure's alignment is missing when creating the mask array.
+To solve this, you need to extract the alignment information using the `__alignof__()` operator and set the mask array's alignment attribute accordingly using `__attribute__((aligned()))`.

- PLOOC provides the "private-protection" feature with a different scheme other than type-cheating, so it support almost all C compilers with C99 feature enabled.
-As the author, I have to confess that it took me a lot of time to figure it out how to deal with strict-type-checking and the initial scheme was ugly and counter-intuition.
-Thanks to some inspiring contribution of SimonQian, it took me another 3 months to make PLOOC elegant and simple.
-The supports from HenryLong are also vital.
+PLOOC provides the "private-protection" feature with a different scheme, rather than relying on type-cheating.
+This allows it to support almost all C compilers with C99 features enabled.
+As the author, I must confess that it took considerable time to figure out how to deal with strict type-checking, and the initial scheme was both ugly and counterintuitive.
+Thanks to the inspiring contributions of Simon Qian, it took another three months to refine PLOOC into something elegant and simple.
+Henry Long's support was also crucial.

-I hope you can enjoy this unique trying for the object-oriented programming challenge.
+I hope you enjoy this unique approach to the challenges of object-oriented programming in C.

 If you have any questions or suggestions, please feel free to let us know.

+---

+This version improves the grammar and flow while retaining the technical details.
 ## Update Log
 ---
 - \[11/02/2022\] Fix class template, version 4.6.3